ding-lab/BreakPointSurveyor/J_PlotList/README.md

 *Identify target regions for further processing and visualization*

+*TODO* mention that use FAI in step 3.
+Focusing on BPC since doing discordant.

 Defining the PlotList is a critical step for downstream plotting and analysis: it defines the list of regions for further processing.
 In particular, the "range" defined in PlotList defines the region which will be plotted, in this case the